 - describe the structure of the Milky Way

-- describe galaxies as physical entities and know about their role in the universe
+- describe galaxies as physical entities and understand their role in the universe

 - identify active galaxies and explain their observational features

-- know how objects can be observed in the universe
+- explain how objects can be observed in the universe

 No preconditions in addition to the requirements for the Master’s program in Physics.